Career and College Promise (CCP)

 HOW TO GET STARTED:

 Students start by registering for an Information Session (offered as seated or online) that covers eligibility for CCP, pathways and options, and the application process.

-At the session students will receive an enrollment packet to complete and return to Wake Tech.
-They will be notified of acceptance into the CCP program and invited to an orientation session for the upcoming semester.
+At the session, students will receive enrollment information.
+They will be notified of acceptance into the CCP program and their next steps upon the receipt of all application materials.

 Students may Contact Us or consult their high school Career Development Counselor or School Counselor.